 The present study included only three major local hospitals in Hong Kong.
-Results from this cluster sample, therefore, could not warrant an accurate projection.
-However, given a wide range of population density, household size and age distribution was ensured in the design stage, results from this study should be considered to provide a credible approximation of the local URCI profile.
+Results substantiated from this cluster sample, therefore, could not warrant an accurate projection.
+However, given a wide range of population density, household size and age distribution was ensured in the design stage, results from this study should be considered to have provided credible approximation of the local URCI profile.

-The choice of an AED-based system over a population approach has been used in many developed countries for the purpose of reporting injuries.^{43-46} Apart from the obvious limitations of this approach,^{44,46,47} accumulating injury information from the present source remains one of the most efficient and common methods in collecting injury data.^{35,48,49} Furthermore, the number of overlooked URCI attending alternative medical practices such as general physicians or Chinese bonesetters should be insignificant, given that: (i) accident and emergency services in Hong Kong are free of charge; (ii) less than 0.3% of general physicians' consultations among 0-9-yearold children were related to injury and poisoning;50 and (iii) a follow up to the present study revealed that less than 4% of children, attending emergency services for injury, solicit paid consultation with respect to the presented episode of injury.51
+The choice of an AED-based system over a population approach has been observed in many developed countries for the purpose of reporting injuries.
+43-46 Apart from the obvious limitations of this approach, 44,46,47 cumulating injury information from the present source remains one of the most efficient and common method in collecting injury data.
+35,48,49 Furthermore, the number of overlooked URCI attending alternative medical practices such as general physicians or Chinese bonesetters should be insignificant, given that: (i) accident and emergency service in Hong Kong is free of charge; (ii) less than 0.3% of general physicians consultation among 0-9-year-old children were related to injury and poisoning; 50 and (iii) a follow up to the present study revealed that less than 4% of children, attending emergency service for injury, solicit paid consultation with respect to the presented episode of injury.
+51

-Given the focus on residential childhood injuries, emergency intakes other than those classified as domestic or unclassified were excluded from the data collection process.
+Given the focus on residential childhood injuries, emergency intakes other than those classified as domestics or unclassified were excluded from the data collection process.